onestardao/WFGY/Polaris/experiments/README.md

 It is closer to:

-> Turn common model failure paths into a test field, then check whether Polaris can reduce those failures.
+> Turn common model failure paths into a test field, then check whether Polaris Protocol can reduce those failures.

 </details>